biscuit-js/biscuit-store/docs/GET_STARTED.md

 ### Our first store

 If you have previously used [Redux](https://redux.js.org/), then you are used to the fact that you have one store for the entire application.
 On the contrary, the Biscuit-store encourages the creation of multiple stores for different abstract segments of your application.

+You can find out more about this in the [FAQ](https://redux.js.org/) section

 Let's try to create our first store, for this we will need the createStore method, we can get it from the Biscuit core.